KabukiStarship/KabukiToolkit/README.md

 for instructions on how you can get involved.
 What you are seeing in the repo is a  prototype for the perfect C/C++/C#/Python/etc library format with a shared C core and multi-language bindings.
-What we need to do is repeat the way I set the SDK up, not my non-functional code.
+What we need to do is repeat the way I setup the SDK, not my non-functional code.
 All I care about is the Sloth utility.
 Please notice that the git repo size is getting HUGE!!!
-We gotta dump the development crap and just leave the golden dev nuggets they want with a Sloth script.
-Slot is based on the SCRIPT, and I'm still mapping RPC functions. #CodeSloth
+We gotta dump the development crap from hundreds of people.

 ## Quick Links
 * [Quickstart Guide](https://github.com/Kabuki-Toolkit/Kabuki_Toolkit/wiki/Quickstart-Guide.md) -